Kelley Nan

 Hi, Jamie!
 It will definitely cover!
 There are several different shades and the waxes alter the color.
 Mine doesn’t “match” because my buffet is almost an identical finish to the chairs so I wanted it a little different.
 I would go in and talk to them and look at samples 😉 And, thank you!

-12. Jamie Silverthorn says
+Jamie Silverthorn said:

 Ps…this and your entire home is gorgeous.
 Sooo inspiring!! :))

-13. Bennie C. says
+Bennie C. said:

 You have a true gift for style and I feel your posts are written specifically for me.
 I chalk painted a piece and it is exactly what I want but the problem is now I want to chalk paint more and more!
 I like the way you have integrated pieces in your home and would like to get some pointers on how to use painted/distressed pieces without going overboard.
 I also am worried about putting different colored pieces together.
 It would be great for you to put some Do’s & Don’ts to mixing and matching painted furniture.
 You have wonderful ideas and I enjoy reading your posts.